TheChymera/chymeric_tutorials/source/about/index.markdown

 As our pages get updated over time, we also provide the opportunity to browse our articles' histories:
 Our entire editing history is published on [GitHub](http://en.m.wikipedia.org/wiki/GitHub) under [this repository](https://github.com/TheChymera/chymeric_tutorials).
-For ease of reference, all our pages contain a link to the GitHub location of their respective files - the link is located at the bottom of each page and formatted as follows:
+For ease of reference, all our pages contain a link to the GitHub location of their respective files - the link is located in the footer of each page and formatted as follows:

-> ---
-> <sup>Browse the history of this file *or* find static versions to cite via [its GitHub page](https://github.com/TheChymera/chymeric_tutorials/blob/master/source/about/index.markdown)!</sup>
+> <small>Authored by [Horea Christian](https://plus.google.com/117525803180879614771/posts) &bull; 2014-11-01 00:17 &bull; full history [here](https://github.com/TheChymera/chymeric_tutorials/blob/master/source/about/index.markdown) &bull; education, journalism, science</small>

 Thanks to our thorough content tracking, those interested in referencing our work have both the option of linking to our website (which always shows the latest content) or to a specific revision on GitHub.
 The former would provide an up-to-date reference, while the latter would make sure that reference link content remains exactly the same.